hackerstolz/hackathon-orga-kit/before/timeline.md

-# Overall Timeline until the event
+# Overall timeline until the event

-This checklist should structure and accompany the organization of a hackathon.
-Especially it should support "first time organizers".
-Using the template organizers can control their progress and ensure that they do not forget anything
+This checklist accompany the organization of a hackathon and provide guidance.
+In particular, it should support "first time organizers".
+Using the template, organizers can control their progress and ensure that they do not forget anything.

 | Finish | Requirement name | Procedure Detail | Notes |
 | ---------- | ------------ | --------- | ------------ |